RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Cor.md

 <sup>4</sup> He who speaks in another language edifies himself, but he who prophesies edifies the assembly.
 <sup>5</sup> Now I desire to have you all speak with other languages, but even more that you would prophesy.
 For he is greater who prophesies than he who speaks with other languages, unless he interprets, that the assembly may be built up.

-<sup>6</sup> <sup>a</sup>if I come to you speaking with other languages, what would I profit you unless I speak to you either by way of revelation, or of knowledge, or of prophesying, or of teaching?
+<sup>6</sup> But now, brothers,<sup>a</sup> if I come to you speaking with other languages, what would I profit you unless I speak to you either by way of revelation, or of knowledge, or of prophesying, or of teaching?
 <sup>7</sup> Even lifeless things that make a sound, whether pipe or harp, if they didn’t give a distinction in the sounds, how would it be known what is piped or harped?
 <sup>8</sup> For if the trumpet gave an uncertain sound, who would prepare himself for war?
 <sup>9</sup> So also you, unless you uttered by the tongue words easy to understand, how would it be known what is spoken?
 For you would be speaking into the air.